 - Why do you think online interaction makes us feel lonelier?

 - How do you think this phenomenon plays out in society?

-- Do you believe that the increase in online social media has impacted people’s ability to interact with people in person?
+- Do you believe that the increase in online activity has impacted people’s ability to interact with people in person?
 If so, how?